-This new programme - with more than 4,900 samples giving rise to almost 26,200 radioactivity measurements - enables better monitoring of the different regions of the country while taking account of their specific nature.
+This new programme - with approximately 4,800 samples giving rise to more than 28,000 radioactivity measurements - enables better monitoring of the different regions of the country while taking account of their specific nature.
 Comparisons between sections of each region and between regions themselves have been made easier.